unblockgames/Calendar_Notification_System/README.md

 The overall concept is simple.
 Call google calendar, figure out when your upcoming events are and schedule a cron job to call the twilio api (which in turn calls you)

 Enjoy.

+INITIAL SETUP...

+the calnotify.py is the entry point file in this application.
+The general usage of this is to adjust the config in accordance with your own information, then run the script.
+The only thing you need to adjust in the code would be at the beginning of the calnotify.py and the twiliocall.py.
+The line that opens the config file.

+once the config file is successfully opened, the remainder of the program will pull needed info from the config.
+This is will adjusted in the future so as to not need any code changes to run.

+I have also included a Dockerfile that as of now, has been tested and works.
+If you know how to build a docker image and run it, this should work like a charm.

+I will put effort into making this a more hosted and easy to use service in the future.